Recent research has highlighted saffron’s surprising ability to alleviate symptoms of anxiety and mild depression among teenagers.

 In this study, adolescents were administered either a 14mg dose of a patented saffron supplement or a placebo, which is a substance that appears medical but has no active ingredients affecting health, twice a day for eight weeks.
 The findings were significant: those who took saffron saw a 33% improvement in their mood, whereas the placebo group only saw a 17% improvement.

 Dr. Adrian Lopresti from Murdoch University, who co-authored the study, observed that saffron effectively reduced feelings of separation anxiety, depression, and social phobia.
 Additionally, participants reported fewer headaches during the study period.

 Saffron’s effectiveness rivaled that of fluoxetine, a commonly prescribed antidepressant, but seemed to work faster and without the side effects typically associated with antidepressants.

 But the benefits of saffron go beyond treating mood disorders.
 It has a storied history in traditional Chinese and Persian medicine, particularly in regulating menstrual cycles and easing premenstrual syndrome (PMS) symptoms.

-One randomized controlled trial examined as part of the research review demonstrated that found that women with regular menstrual cycles experiencing premenstrual syndrome who took 30mg/d of saffron supplementation for eight weeks reported relief in premenstrual symptoms and depression levels compared to placebo.
+One notable randomized controlled trial included in the review showed that women who took 30mg of saffron daily for eight weeks experienced a significant decrease in PMS symptoms and depression, compared to those who took a placebo.

 Read More: Health Benefits of Saffron